DrLex0/quake-frogbots/waypoint/README.md

 If you look at the `dm5` waypoints or the above diagram, you will notice that 2 extra exclusive markers with `linked door` have been placed to make bots approaching from other directions immediately go through the door when someone else has opened it for them.
 Same for `ultrav`.
 When adding such exclusive markers with `linked door,` it is important to provide **outgoing paths** from those markers towards nearby normal markers, to allow the bot to continue on its path when it touches such an EM while it has no intention of going through the door.
 If you forget to do this, you may see the bot attempting to exit the exclusive zone and then being “sucked back in” and being unable to exit the area.
 Again, see `dm5` as example.
-To reduce clutter in work-in-progress, it is recommended to first set up, test, and tweak only the paths between exclusive markers.
-When everything looks good, add extra outgoing paths on markers that have a linked door.
+To reduce work-in-progress clutter, it is recommended to first set up, test, and tweak only the setup needed to enter and exit the special zone.
+Only when everything looks good, add the extra outgoing paths on markers that have a linked door, to prevent bots from inadvertently being sucked into the zone when they merely wanted to continue on their path.

 This is a complicated thing to set up, and it must be double-checked and tested for mistakes, but the end result is well worth it.
 It helps a lot to draw a diagram of the markers and how they must be set up, as in the example above.